Antonietta Gambara Untersteiner

-Composer and pianist Antonietta Gambara Untersteiner (1846 - 27 May 1896) was born in Istanbul, Turkey, but lived in Italy most of her life.
+Composer and pianist Antonietta Gambara Untersteiner (1846 – 27 May 1896) was born in Istanbul, Ottoman Empire, but lived in Italy most of her life.

 Untersteiner studied music at the Milan Conservatory from 1874 to 1876 and graduated with a prize.
 Milan Conservatory director Antonio Bazzini questioned whether to admit female students, but noted in a letter to Conservatory of San Pietro a Majella director Giuseppe Martucci that the only candidate worthy of admission in 1874 was Untersteiner.

+Compositions

 Untersteiner's music was published by Casa Ricordi.
 Her compositions include: